acmater/exmoset/README.md

 ### Continuous
 Continuous labels where the value can be any real number.
 Examples include electronic spatial extent, dipole moment, and free energy.
 Uses the continuous entropy estimator

-The properties were built with extensability in mind.
-The API for a property is defined by the Property abstract class with its associated methods.

-The majority of the work is handled by the property metaclass, which contains the key entropy functionality for both continuous and discrete cases.
-This is called by all of its subclasses to determine the importance of each of the properties that they are assessing.

-Property instances are further decomposed into three separate subclasses - atom, bond, and molecule properties.
-All of these utilize the API provided by property, and the information provided by similarity analysis is sorted in accordance with that.

 ## Entropy Estimation
 Key to the functioning of this approach is the estimation of entropy for a given random variable.
 Both discrete (for properties such as aromaticity) and continuous (for properties like electronic spatial extent) have to be considered, and different approaches are used to estimate the entropy.